cleiver/OmniStack10-DevRadar/README.md

 DevRadar is a project that aims to connect developers near you that work with the same technologies.

+## 🤔 Semana OmniStack?
+OmniStack week is an online event by [Rocketseat](https://rocketseat.com.br) where we develop an whole application from scratch in a week.

 ## 🤓 Technologies

 This project was developed using: